 In current times, freelancers looking to earn extra money now have more choices available than ever before.
-And this is particularly true within the circumstances of the COVID-19 pandemic outbreak that caused job cuts all across the globe and pushed the workforce to search for new job opportunities online which provided the freelance websites with a grand opportunity to grow their business and for freelancers to crack remote working projects.
+This is particularly true within the circumstances of the COVID-19 pandemic outbreak that caused job cuts all across the globe.
+Further, it pushed the workforce to search for new job opportunities online which provided the freelance websites with a grand opportunity to grow their business and for freelancers to crack remote working projects.

 If you are looking forward to taking the big leap to enter the world of freelancing, it’s time to seize impactful projects.
-To help you, we’ve pulled together and compiled a list of top ten freelancing websites for freelancers, where you can get a variety of interesting and creative opportunities to step up your freelance business to the next level.
+To help you, we’ve pulled together and compiled a list of the top ten freelance websites for freelancers.
+Where you can get a variety of interesting and creative opportunities to step up your freelance business to the next level.

 Here we go!